anikm1987/caag_sonic_ps/Readme.md

 ## TODO
 - Integration with Amazon connect if required.
 - Conversation summarization and persistance.
+- How can you integrate specific guardrails (Important enhancement to look at)

 ## Limitation
 - Currently Nova Sonic model gets timedout around 8 minutes so conversation will end at that point of time.
 If conversation requires more than 8 minutes then session resumption techniques needs to be adapted.